Philips Lumea Prestige vs Braun Silk Expert Pro 5

 However, the speed of the flashes can vary a bit.
 This is determined by skin colour, (it’s faster on the lower IPL levels) and also how close the sensors are to your skin.
 If it’s not totally flush, the flashes come a little quicker.
 So, you need to keep good contact to keep the flashes consistent.
 Otherwise, you can glide too far or not far enough in between flashes.
 It takes a tiny bit of practise.

-With the Lumea Prestige, on the highest intensity level, I can do a thorough full leg in around 10 mins, and my full body in under 40 mins.
-I find on legs it’s a smooth, quick glide motion where you need to pause slightly for each flash.
+With the Lumea Prestige, on the highest intensity level, I can do a thorough full leg in around 12 mins, and my full body in under 40 mins.
+I find on legs it’s a controlled glide motion where you need to pause slightly for each flash.
 It makes for a controlled, consustent glide-and-zap rhythm.

-There’s not much in it.
-You can easily finish a full body session before getting tired or bored.
+With both, you can easily finish a full body session before getting tired or bored.
+But the Pro 5 is faster and so easier to fit in.

 Photo of the Braun Pro 5 and Prestige showing the difference in size